ElektraInitiative/libelektra/doc/usecases/snippet_sharing/distinction_use_cases.md

 ## Invalidation of Sessions / Logout

 It is not possible to invalidate sessions.
-This means that although the logout on the front-end is possible, the underlying session would still be active.
+This means that although the logout on the frontend is possible, the underlying session would still be active.
 A stateless server may not store any state information, therefore the session token has to be stored client side.
 The server has to accept all tokens he gave out for a certain period of time.
 This is also a known MITM vulnerability that is impossible to fix.